WangRongsheng/WangRongsheng.github.io/_publications/2023/2023-pub-example-5.md

 ---
-title:          Focus-RCNet： a lightweight recyclable waste classification algorithm based on focus and knowledge distillation
+title:          Focus-RCNet： A Lightweight Recyclable Waste Classification Algorithm Based on Focus and Knowledge Distillation
 date:           2023-10-11 00:01:00 +0800
 selected:       false
 pub:            "Visual Computing for Industry, Biomedicine, and Art"